*Contact me directly if you are interested in this workshop, or join my mailing list for regular updates…

 Walking With Lightness & Grace

-In this daily class we will be exploring all the different elements involved in achieving the fluid easy rhythmic gait of a well-organised adult human – the potential benefits of this are very wide-ranging, and include:
+For this theme we will be exploring all the different elements involved in achieving the fluid easy rhythmic gait of a well-organised adult human – the potential benefits of this are very wide-ranging, and include:

 *The muscles of your torso working with a greatly enhanced natural synergy